aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

 # Deploying the solution

+## 1. Deploy the Custom Identity Component

 See the [Readme for the Custom Identity Component](CustomIdentityComponent/README.md#deploy-the-custom-identity-component) and follow the instructions to deploy the custom identity component.

-## Deploy one of the sample backend components
+## 2. Deploy one of the sample backend components

 See the [Readme for Sample Backend Components](BackendComponentSamples/README.md#serverless-rest-api-sample-component-template) to deploy either the **Serverless REST API sample component** or the **Loadbalanced AWS Fargate sample component** that you will use with the Unreal and Unity sample integrations to test using an identity from the custom identity component to make authenticated calls to a simple backend to set and get player data.

-## Testing the client integrations
+## 3. Test the client integrations

 To test the client integrations, you can use the Unreal or Unity sample projects (`UnrealSample` and `UnitySample`), that include a lightweight SDK called `AWSGameSDK` to interact with the identity component and your backend features.